getodk/central-frontend/CONTRIBUTING.md

 Before the user's session expires, the user will be automatically redirected to `/login`.
 Further, in general, the user is permitted to change the route at any time.
 That means that components should be prepared to be destroyed at any point.
 For example, if a component starts asynchronous work, it should probably check when that work completes whether the route has changed.

 We store router state in the Vuex store (see [`/src/store/modules/router.js`](/src/store/modules/router.js)).
 Some router-related utilities are defined in [`/src/util/router.js`](/src/util/router.js), and components can access router-related methods by using the `routes` mixin ([`/src/mixins/routes.js`](/src/mixins/routes.js)).

+### Response Data

+Use the `get` action of the [`request` module](/src/store/modules/request.js) of the Vuex store to send a GET request.
+This will store the response data in the Vuex store, as well as complete common tasks like error handling.

+The `get` action may transform the response data, for example, by wrapping the data within a presenter object.
+These transformations are defined in [`/src/store/modules/request/keys.js`](/src/store/modules/request/keys.js).
+In general, `request/keys.js` defines the specific behavior that the `request` module implements for each type of data.

+In some cases, different responses may contradict each other, for example, if responses are returned at different times or if there are concurrent users.
+In that case, the `get` action will do what it can to reconcile the data.
+This reconciliation mechanism is implemented using the [`reconcileData`](/src/store/modules/request/reconcile.js) object.
+Each specific reconciliation is defined in the component that uses it.

+Some routes require certain conditions to be true about the response data.
+For example, a route might require the user to be able to perform certain verbs.
+This is implemented using the [`validateData`](/src/routes.js) route meta field.

+By default, response data is cleared after the user navigates to a new route.
+However, exceptions are specified using the [`preserveData`](/src/routes.js) route meta field.
+For example, as the user navigates between project routes, the response data for the project is preserved: a new request for the project is not sent.

 ### Internationalization